 Know Your Credit Score

-You shouldn’t try to get a loan without first knowing your credit score.
-If your score is lower than ideal, take some time, and try to raise it up.
-It’s worth spending the extra time it takes to improve your score.
-The alternative is getting stuck with a loan that’s going to cost you a lot more long term.
+You can’t get a loan without first knowing your mortgage credit score, which a great lender can get for you.
+If your score is lower than ideal, there are steps you can take to raise it up.
+It can be worth spending the effort to improve your score.
+The alternative is not qualifying for a loan at all or qualifying for a loan that’s going to cost you a lot more long term.
 Don’t get stuck with a crappy deal because you got impatient.
 Do the responsible things and get your affairs in order before you make such a big step and huge commitment.
 And a good lender can guide you to the fast track on making any necessary loan qualification improvements.

 Pay Attention to the Neighborhood